 Newcastle’s museums and galleries are packed with industrial heritage and scientific discoveries, old masterpieces and contemporary classics, with plenty of storytelling and historical reconstructions to keep you busy.
 Take a look at our guide and see what you could find on your visit.

-Travel back in time with a trip to Beamish.
-This world famous, open air museum tells the story of life in the northeast with buildings, vehicles and artefacts from the 1820s to the 1940s.
-Costumed actors, music, a fairground and plenty of events help bring the past back to life.
+Travel back in time with a trip at this world famous, open air museum.
+Beamish tells the story of life in the northeast with buildings, vehicles and artefacts from the 1820s to the 1940s.
+Costumed actors, a fairground and events help bring the past back to life.

 Explore the maritime, scientific and industrial history of the northeast at the Discovery Museum.
 Wander around the Turbinia steam boat, watch a science show or crack the enigma code; there’s lots here for the whole family to discover.